Gabriel Karawani, Director & Co-Founder

 Get-SPOTenant | Select-Object KnowledgeAgentScope

-Please see the most up-to-date list here: https://learn.microsoft.com/en-gb/sharepoint/knowledge-agent-organize-files#requirements-and-limitations
+Please see the most up-to-date list here.

 Important ones to note: Only *the first 100* terms of a mapped term set will be considered if you are using Managed Metadata columns.

-Today, in preview, usage is included with Microsoft 365 Copilot license.
-Whether this shifts to a usage-based model later is not clear.
-(Please see Roadmap ID: 503145 which indicates support for Pay-As-You-Go for SharePoint Agents, which is slated for General Availability in October 2025.
-Microsoft 365 Roadmap | Microsoft 365)
+Whether this later shifts to a usage-based model later is not clear.
+Note that Microsoft introduced Roadmap ID: 503145 which covers support for Pay-As-You-Go for SharePoint Agents, which started rolling out in October 2025, although this is not directly linked to Knowledge Agent for SharePoint.

 To use the Knowledge Agent, you must have a Microsoft 365 Copilot license assigned and you will need to be a site-owner or a member to see the button for the Knowledge Agent.

 The current version of Knowledge Agent for SharePoint is very light on governance.
 It is currently in preview, so I naturally expect some more controls to be implemented before General Availability.
-However, if Power Automate governance is anything to go by, organisations will need to quickly get their head around the power that is coming into end-user hands.
+However, if Power Automate governance is anything to go by, organizations will need to quickly get their head around the power that is coming into end-user hands.

-Action Available controls
+| Action | Available controls |

-Set-up and deployment Tenant wide by a SharePoint tenant admin through PowerShell (see above)
+| Set-up and deployment | Tenant wide by a SharePoint tenant admin through PowerShell (see above) |

-Where can the Knowledge Agent run There are three options when configuring at tenant level: No Sites, All Sites or All Sites except exclusion list
+| Where can the Knowledge Agent run | There are three options when configuring at tenant level: No Sites, All Sites or All Sites except exclusion list |

-Selected Sites for Exclusion The exclusion list contains sites that are selected for exclusion (which is somewhat confusing).
-You can maximum exclude 100 sites - which is a serious limitation, even for a preview feature.
+| Selected Sites for Exclusion | The exclusion list contains sites that are selected for exclusion (which is somewhat confusing).
+You can maximum exclude 100 sites - which is a serious limitation, even for a preview feature. |

-Who has access to run the Knowledge Agent Controlled by each site’s permissions (see above).
-In other words, this means that any Group/Site Owner and any Group/Site Member can see and submit the actions suggested by the Knowledge Agent.
+| Who has access to run the Knowledge Agent | Controlled by each site’s permissions (see above).
+In other words, this means that any Group/Site Owner and any Group/Site Member can see and submit the actions suggested by the Knowledge Agent. |

-Restricting changes to specific content types The columns only get applied to the default content type in the library.
+| Restricting changes to specific content types | The columns only get applied to the default content type in the library. |

-Creation of new suggested new columns The current user, working within the Knowledge Agent, gets the opportunity to review and cancel or submit the suggested changes.
-There is no other governance of changes (i.e. multiple owners or members can carry out this action independent of each other).
+| Creation of new suggested new columns | The current user, working within the Knowledge Agent, gets the opportunity to review and cancel or submit the suggested changes.
+There is no other governance of changes (i.e. multiple owners or members can carry out this action independent of each other). |

-Creation of new suggested views.
-There are no controls here for e.g. the Site Owner to control the views being created, although “personal views” are expected to be supported (and we assume become the default) in the future.
+| Creation of new suggested views. | There are no controls here for e.g. the Site Owner to control the views being created, although “personal views” are expected to be supported (and we assume become the default) in the future. |

-Control of column types There are no controls, e.g. to only allow “single line of text” columns.
+| Control of column types | There are no controls, e.g. to only allow “single line of text” columns. |

-Naming of columns There are no controls in place.
+| Naming of columns | There are no controls in place.
 For instance, many information architects and SharePoint professionals will ensure column names follow an internal naming pattern.
-This is not possible.
+This is not possible. |

+| Item level version control | When the Autofill for a column is turned on by the Knowledge Agent, the content for that column is likely to change when the Autofill process next runs against all or selected items in the list or library.
 It is important to note that any changes to column values are shown against the current version of the document or list item.
-In other words, if 10 columns are processed with Autofill, then these 10 columns values will be overwritten in the current version and it is not possible to revert to a previous version.
+In other words, if 10 columns are processed with Autofill, then these 10 columns values will be overwritten in the current version and it is not possible to revert to a previous version. |

-Item level permissions As far as I am aware and have seen, the Knowledge Agent does not make any suggestions with regards to item level permissions.
+| Item level permissions | As far as I am aware and have seen, the Knowledge Agent does not make any suggestions with regards to item level permissions. |

-Auditability At the point of writing, I am not aware of any way to audit the actions carried out by the Knowledge Agent.
-Also see above regarding item level Version control.
+| Auditability | At the point of writing, I am not aware of any way to audit the actions carried out by the Knowledge Agent.
+Also see above regarding item level Version control. |

-Data residency of processing There is no documentation specifically related to the Knowledge Agent, but a fair assumption is that the data residency for processing will follow your tenant and your Microsoft 365 Copilot configuration.
+| Data residency of processing | There is no documentation specifically related to the Knowledge Agent, but a fair assumption is that the data residency for processing will follow your tenant and your Microsoft 365 Copilot configuration. |

-General lifecycle governance There is currently – as far as I can see and have tested – no rollback or way to undo if a library has been “over-enriched” by the Knowledge Agent, by one or multiple users.
+| General lifecycle governance | There is currently – as far as I can see and have tested – no rollback or way to undo if a library has been “over-enriched” by the Knowledge Agent, by one or multiple users. |

 A great new feature is the ability to automatically set-up rules.
 In preview this is however quite limited, but I would expect the capabilities to expand in short order.